fudge88/miumiu/README.md

 The navigation bar on the large screen consists of a header and a menu bar.
 The header consists of interactive icons and the business logo that sits in the centre.
 - The search icon expands on hover, and the location icon redirects the user to a google map,
-and an address and opening details for MuiMui.
+and an address and opening times for MiuMiu.
 - The circle icon has a count set in the centre which counts the number of items in the user’s
 basket; this defaults to 0 when empty.
 - The user icon drops down into menu options for the logged-on user or for an unauthenticated